litespeedtech/lscache_mediawiki/README.md

 Installing
 -------------

-Download latest release and exact to extensions folder.
+Download latest release and exact it to extensions folder.

-If you use Composer to manage dependencies use the following command in the root folder:
+Or if you use Composer to manage dependencies, use the following command in the root folder:

 ```
 composer require litespeed/lscache-mediawiki